Litote/kmongo/kmongo-kdoc/docs/extensions-overview.md

 ## Coroutine

-If you use the coroutine library, use the ```coroutine``` extension method first to get KMongo extensions.
+If you use the kmongo-coroutine library, use the ```coroutine``` extension method first to get KMongo extensions.

 ## KDoc